-Coconut oil’s antimicrobial properties are perfect for sanitizing them.
+Coconut oil’s antimicrobial properties are strong sanitizers.

 → Mix 1 tsp of coconut oil with 0.5 tsp of fresh lemon juice in a small bowl.

-Repeat until the brush is clean, then rinse with room temperature water and leave it to dry.
+Repeat this until the brush is clean, then rinse with room temperature water and leave it to dry.

 16. Metal polish

-Another great way how to use coconut oil in and around the house instead of a toxic product.
+Another great way to use coconut oil in and around the house instead of a toxic product.

 → Use a soft cotton cloth with some coconut oil on it to clean and buff the metal.